kylegregory/videojs-extern/README.md

 You cannot use the Video.js control with Vimeo.
 They do not allow it.

+##Special Thank You
-**Special thank you to John Hurliman for the original code on the old Video.js**
+Thanks to John Hurliman for the original code on the old Video.js